benfolsom/LW_integrator/docs/source/overview.rst

   ``APPROXIMATE_BACK_HISTORY`` (reconstructs a constant-velocity history that mirrors the legacy solver's behaviour).
 CLI commands, scripts, and notebooks surface the enum so you can pick the right transient treatment per study.
+* **Self-consistency is enabled by default.**  As of December 2025, self- consistency iterations are enabled by default to ensure energy conservation in high-energy simulations.
+These iterations verify that gamma derived from energy matches gamma derived from velocity (γ = 1/√(1 - β²)), which is critical for physical correctness.
+See ``SelfConsistencyConfig`` in the API documentation.
 * **Notebook tooling is first-class.**  The validation notebooks are kept in sync with the scripts and expose colourblind-friendly plots, high-DPI export, and configuration widgets.
 Use them to explore scenarios before committing to